Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/pieces.md

 ### Custom pieces using PieceConfigs

-Now we will load two new pieces.
-One is loaded from an asset bundle, the other is copied from a vanilla prefab.
+Now we will load a new piece from an asset bundle.
 In order to better facilitate creation of pieces we have introduced the abstractions of [PieceConfig's](xref:Jotunn.Configs.PieceConfig) and [RequirementConfig](xref:Jotunn.Configs.RequirementConfig).
 These allow us to quickly and easily define common properties for pieces, such as the table they belong too, any restrictions or resources required.